-Allen’s case was troubling on several levels.
+Allen’s case, which is hardly the first one involving lost items on a plane, was troubling on several levels.
 Not only had she gone through every customer service channel to try to resolve this, but she’s also a high-value customer.
 She was an elite-level frequent flier and had paid for a business-class ticket.
 It doesn’t get any more VIP than that.
 And American Airlines is ghosting her?

 And that’s when she contacted me for help.

 We are entering a new era of lost property